isabella232/kendo-react-animation/README.md

 This repository contains the source code and documentation of the Kendo UI Animation components for React.

 Currently, the package includes the following Animation components:
 * Fade
 * Expand
 * Slide

 For more information on forthcoming Animation package features, refer to the [Roadmap](https://github.com/telerik/kendo-react-animation/blob/master/docs/roadmap.md).

 ## Basic Usage

-The Animation components utilize the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to animate elements that appear, enter, or leave.
+The Animation components use the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to animate elements that appear, enter, or leave.

 ### Kendo UI Fade for React

-The Fade component animates newly-added children with `fade in` effect.
+The Fade component animates newly-added children with a fade-in effect.

 ```html-preview
   <div id="app"></div>